 This sketch illustrates good massing principles.
-Ancillary wings have simple forms that are well proportioned and allow for future expansion with minimum intervention to the existing layout
+Ancillary wings have simple forms that are well proportioned and allow for future expansion with minimum intervention to the existing layout These pictures indicate the principle of good massing with ancillary wings of traditional forms with good proportions, reducing the bulk effect while maintaining a sense of rural scale.

-Scale - Reading a landscape Scale refers to how we perceive the size of a building element or space relative to other forms.
+Scale - Reading a landscape

+Scale refers to how we perceive the size of a building element or space relative to other forms.
 In visually measuring the size of an element, we tend to use other elements of known size in their context as measuring devices.
 These are known as scale-giving elements, and fall into two general categories: building elements whose size and characteristics are familiar to us through experience, and the human figure.

 Scale is an important element of proportions in that objects are scaled in relation to their surroundings.
-When designing a house in the countryside, designers need to be aware of the surroundings - such as the landscape profile, size of field boundary areas and adjoining houses which will indicate an appropriate scale of house. - A large dwelling will appear awkward in a site where the character of field boundaries and dwellings are small, regardless of its height - single or two storey. - Large houses require a large site which needs to be set within a large expansive landscape with very mature landscaping of greater prominence. - Where dwellings are considered 'out of scale', it is generally the deep floor plan and resulting excessive heights - reduce the overall form into smaller elements to reflect more the rural scale. - Large dwellings with an imposing scale relative to surrounding dwellings is not very neighbourly, in that there will be overlooking and privacy conflicts, they will have an adverse visual impact and set undesirable precedent. - In order to achieve a more human scale, designers need to give more consideration to measures which reduce the heights, yet meet regulation standards.
+When designing a house in the countryside, designers need to be aware of the surroundings - such as the landscape profile, size of field boundary areas and adjoining houses which will indicate an appropriate scale of house.

+- A large dwelling will appear awkward in a site where the character of field boundaries and dwellings are small, regardless of its height - single or two storey.

+- Large houses require a large site which needs to be set within a large expansive landscape with very mature landscaping of greater prominence.

+- Where dwellings are considered 'out of scale', it is generally the deep floor plan and resulting excessive heights reduce the overall form into smaller elements to reflect more the rural scale.

+- Large dwellings with an imposing scale relative to surrounding dwellings is not very neighbourly, in that there will be overlooking and privacy conflicts, they will have an adverse visual impact and set undesirable precedent.

+- In order to achieve a more human scale, designers need to give more consideration to measures which reduce the heights, yet meet regulation standards.

-Context & surroundings Vertical scale breaks horizon
+Context & surroundings

+Plot size and Scale

+Horizontal scale and massing works with landscape

-When deciding on an appropriate form and scale for a dwelling design it is important to first 'read' the landscape which may inform the design strategy.
-In this case the landscape is dominated by a horizontal horizon.
+When deciding on an appropriate form and scale for a dwelling

+design it is important to first 'read' the landscape which may inform

+the design strategy.
+In this case the landscape is dominated by a

+horizontal horizon.
 These illustrations indicate a suitable design which is horizontally massed to the undulating soft contours.
+The

+D

-The result is a design which is sensitive and unique to its context.
-Plot size and Scale
+result is a design which is sensitive and unique to its context.

-House A is relative in scale to house B as is C to D. However, house D if located beside house A would be considered out of scale with the surrounding context, regardless of compliance with DC 15 standards.
+D

+Vertical scale breaks horizon

+House A is relative in

+scale to house B as is

+C to D. However,

+house D if located

+beside house A would

+be considered out of

+scale with the

+surrounding context.

+regardless of compliance with DC

+000

+15 standards.